Written by Megan Chamberlain

 The regulated medical waste state locator for California offers in-depth details such as guidelines for segregation and storage, management plans, and registration guidelines for small or large-quantity generators.

-Medical waste regulations based on California’s Medical Waste Management Act also define the differences and requirements for registration of small or large quantity generators (Chapter 4 and 5 respectively) as well as regulations regarding consolidation (117904), and off-site treatment (117905) and specific requirements of each.
+Medical waste regulations based on California’s Medical Waste Management Act also define the differences and requirements for registration of small or large-quantity generators (Chapter 4 and 5 respectively) as well as regulations regarding consolidation (117904), and off-site treatment (117905) and specific requirements of each.
 Your generator size can determine how you dispose of your waste and how often you are legally required to.

 The Medical Waste Management Act of California’s Health & Safety Code is a 59-page document covering standards and guidelines for California’s medical waste management program.
 Additional governing regulations are also mandated by California’s Health & Safety Codes 117600 to 118320, as well as regulations under the California Code of Regulations (CCR) Title 22, Division 4.5.
 For example: